 Each RKE transmitter is coded to prevent another transmitter from unlocking your vehicle.
-If a transmitter is lost or stolen, a replacement can be purchased through your dealer.
-Remember to bring any additional transmitters so they can also be re-coded to match the new transmitter.
-Once your dealer has coded the new transmitter, the lost transmitter will not unlock your vehicle.
+If a transmitter is lost or stolen, a replacement can be purchased through your dealer/retailer.
+All transmitters need to be re-coded to match the new transmitter.
+The lost transmitter will no longer work after the new transmitters are re-coded.
 The vehicle can have a maximum of four transmitters matched to it.
-Or, see "Relearn Remote Key" under DIC Operation and Displays on page 193 for instructions on how to match RKE transmitters to your vehicle.
+Or, see "Learn Remote Key" under DIC Operation and Displays on page 3-45 for instructions on how to match RKE transmitters to your vehicle.